 Although admission control does not scrutinize memory usage for other kinds of DDL statements, if a query is queued due to a limit on concurrent queries or memory usage, subsequent statements in the same session are also queued so that they are processed in the correct order:

 -- This query could be queued to avoid out-of-memory at times of heavy load. select * from huge_table join enormous_table using (id); -- If so, this subsequent statement in the same session is also queued -- until the previous statement completes. drop table huge_table;

-If you set up different resource pools for different users and groups, consider reusing any classifications and hierarchy you developed for use with Sentry security.
+If you set up different resource pools for different users and groups, consider reusing any classifications you developed for use with Sentry security.
 See Enabling Sentry Authorization for Impala for details.